engsiraj/design_source/README.md

     └── style.css
 ```

 ### Working

-UI Design is easy and understandle classes are used by thier common name abbrevations are fully avoided to make understandle and well structured code.
+The UI design uses clear and understandable class names, incorporating abbreviations for simplicity.
+This approach ensures the code remains well-structured, easily readable, and efficient, making development smoother and more intuitive.

-#### Technologies used
+### Technologies used

-Design is created with css and flex box only.
-contains single file  `style.css`.
+The design is crafted using only CSS and Flexbox, contained in a single file: `style.css`.
+It's a streamlined, professional.

-### Issues/Updates/Maintenance
+### Updates

-UI design system is taking its toddlers steps which is fully created by and being maintained by Author
+The UI design system is taking its first steps, fully crafted and lovingly maintained by the author.
+It's a growing project, evolving with each update, and brings a touch of fun to professional design.

 ### Author